-ALL GROUP MEMBERS MUST BE PRESENT FOR THE PRESENTATION.
+All team members must be present and involved on presentation day, but not all team members have to speak.
+You may choose to have a designated AV person, for instance.
 If a student is going to miss the presentation day due to extreme illness, severe injury, or death in the family, the student must contact his/her teammates AND the instructor BEFORE CLASS and present official documentation excusing the absence AT THE NEXT CLASS SESSION he/she attends.
 The rest of the team will be expected to present without the missing member.
 If the absent student follows the above procedure, that student will be given a make-up writing assignment.
 If not, the student will receive a zero.
-Teammates still must complete a peer evaluation for that student.

-STUDENTS WHO ARE NOT ON THE PRESENTING TEAM will have an evaluation form to fill out in class for each presentation.
-Evaluation forms will be collected at the conclusion of each presentation.
-Students who arrive late will not be permitted to enter the room during a presentation and must wait in the hall until the evaluation forms for that presentation have been collected.
+STUDENTS WHO ARE NOT ON THE PRESENTING TEAM will have an online evaluation form to fill out in class after each presentation.
+Therefore, students should be sure to have a sufficiently-charged, WiFi or data-enabled electronic device (Smartphone, laptop, or tablet) on hand for all presentations.
+Students who arrive late will not be permitted to enter the room during a presentation and must wait in the hall until the evaluations for that presentation have been completed.